swent-group10/mvp-prd/template/5-mvp.md

 ## Personas and Scenarios

-The primary target audience for our app is health-conscious individuals who enjoy monitoring their wellness.
+The primary target audience for our app is health-conscious individuals.

 ### Other Target Personas